First COMAGRI discussion on Omnibus Regulation

 My previous post highlighted the somewhat muted commitment in the Commission’s 2017 Work Programme to “take forward work and consult widely on simplification and modernisation of the Common Agricultural Policy to maximise its contribution to the Commission’s ten priorities and to the Sustainable Development Goals.
 This will focus on specific policy priorities for the future….”.

 Member States as well as the European Parliament are also beginning to prepare their positions on what may or may not become the next CAP reform.
-Next week, on November 8th in Brussels, the European Parliament’s COMAGRI and Policy Department B are organising a workshop on Reflections on the agricultural challenges post 2020 in the EU: preparing the next CAP reform.… Read the rest
+Next week, on November 8th in Brussels, the European Parliament’s COMAGRI and Policy Department B are organising a workshop on Reflections on the agricultural challenges post 2020 in the EU: preparing the next CAP reform.
+To prepare for this workshop, three background notes were prepared for COMAGRI covering the future of direct payments, the future of market measures and risk management schemes and the future of rural development.
+I have contributed the note on the future of direct payments.… Read the rest

 Has the starting signal sounded for the next CAP reform?